Kathrine Switzer: 1967 Boston Marathon

-Technically, the rule book for the Boston Marathon made no mention of gender.
-But it was widely understood that women were prohibited from running in official competition: the rules of the AAU, which governed the Marathon, declared that women could not compete in AAU-sanctioned races over a mile and a half.
+The rule book for the Boston Marathon made no mention of gender.
+The AAU, which governed the Marathon, declared that women could not compete in AAU-sanctioned races over a mile and a half.

 This exclusion of women from a premier athletic event was already drawing high-profile challenges.
-In 1966, Bobbi Gibb had tried to enter the race officially and had been rejected by BAA Director Will Cloney with the explanation that women were physiologically incapable of running 26 miles.
-Gibb ran the full 1966 race anyway, jumping unobserved onto the course near the starting pen in the middle of the pack.
-She finished with a time of 3:21:40, ahead of two-thirds of the runners.
-But Gibb wore no runner's bib and was not an official entrant.
+In 1966, Bobbi Gibb had tried to enter the race officially but had been rejected by BAA Director Will Cloney who claimed women were physiologically incapable of running 26 miles.
+Gibb completed the 1966 race ahead of two-thirds of the runners with a time of 3:21:40, having entered the course near the starting pen in the middle of the pack.
+However, Gibb was not an official entrant.

-Kathrine Switzer had decided that she would run as an official competitor despite the prohibitions.
-She registered using her assigned AAU number, and paid the full race fee.
+Kathrine Switzer had decided she would run as an official competitor.
+Switzer registered using her assigned AAU number, and paid the full race fee.
 The required certificate of fitness and the application signature she provided were both submitted under the name 'K.V.
 Switzer.'
 Switzer later said she signed the application "as I always sign my name."
 She also stated that her name had been misspelled on her birth certificate, so she often used her initials to avoid confusion.
-She had a male runner collect her bib - number 261 - before the race.
+She had a male runner collect her bib—number 261—before the race.

 Switzer's father was supportive of his daughter's entry into the race, and on race day, other runners assembling for the start greeted her with support and enthusiasm, leading her to feel "very welcome".
 She ran among others from her running club, including coach Arnie Briggs and her boyfriend Tom Miller.

-As Gibb had the year earlier, Switzer wore a hooded sweatshirt to cover her long hair and avoid attention, but a few miles into the course, the hood slipped off and it became clear that a woman was running the Boston Marathon as an official entrant.
+As Gibb had the year earlier, Switzer wore a hooded sweatshirt, but a few miles into the course, the hood slipped off and it became clear that a woman was running the Boston Marathon as an official entrant.